gajcermelj/prijava_adobe/README.md

 ## 📄 License

-This project includes a LICENSE file - please refer to it for detailed licensing information.
+This project includes a AGPL-3.0 license

 ## ℹ️ Note